MicrosoftDocs/sql-docs/docs/advanced-analytics/r/packages-installed-in-user-libraries.md

 # Tips for using R packages in SQL Server
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-This article has separate sections for DBAs who are unfamiliar with R and experienced R developers who are unfamiliar package access in a SQL Server instance.
+This article provides helpful tips on using R packages in SQL Server.
+This is for DBAs who are unfamiliar with R, and experienced R developers who are unfamiliar with package access in a SQL Server instance.

 ## If you're new to R